grab/engineering-blog/_posts/2021-01-26-mirror-cache-blog.md

 The measurement of the response source revealed that during peak hours __~25% of the requests were being served via standalone local cache__, __~20% by MySQL DB__, and __~55% via Redis__.

-The low cache hit rate is caused by the driver-partners data loading patterns: _low frequency per driver over time but the high frequency in a short amount of time._ When a driver-partner is a candidate for a job or is involved in an ongoing job, different services make multiple requests to the Drivers Data service to fetch that specific driver-partner information.
-The frequency of calls for a specific driver-partner reduces if he/she is not involved in the job allocation process or is not doing any job at the moment.
+The low cache hit rate is caused by the driver-partners data loading patterns: _low frequency per driver over time but the high frequency in a short amount of time._ When a driver-partner is a candidate for a booking or is involved in an ongoing booking, different services make multiple requests to the Drivers Data service to fetch that specific driver-partner information.
+The frequency of calls for a specific driver-partner reduces if he/she is not involved in the booking allocation process or is not doing any booking at the moment.

 While low frequency per driver over time impacts the Redis cache hit rate, high frequency in short amounts of time mostly contributes to in-memory cache hit rate.
 In our investigations, we found that local caches of different nodes in the Drivers Data service cluster were making redundant calls to Redis and DB for fetching the same data that are already present in a node local cache.